simongerula/despegar-flightsearch-automation-cypress/README.md

 # Despegar Flightsearch Automation
 ***
-### Test suite for the parameterized automation of flight search on https://www.despegar.com.ar
+### Automated Test Suite for flight search on https://www.despegar.com.ar
 ### This framework is made with Cypress 10 and POM structure.